AV-98-Ingram/LeetCodeSolutions/Jan/Readme.md

    s[i .. j-1], where i and j hold the updated value.
 ```

+**706-Design_hashMap**
+- Remember that when resizing the separate-chaining hashmap, hashcode
+  of all existing keys need to be re-computed.

 **767-Reorganize_string**
 - Try to place all the characters in the input string in following way:
     - 1. Sorting the characters in the input    by the number of their appearances.